bkuri/vfab/docs/api/README.md

-# ploTTY API Documentation
+# vfab API Documentation

-Welcome to the comprehensive API documentation for ploTTY, a powerful plotter management system.
-This documentation covers all aspects of the ploTTY API including CLI commands, database models, configuration, and programmatic interfaces.
+Welcome to the comprehensive API documentation for vfab, a powerful plotter management system.
+This documentation covers all aspects of the vfab API including CLI commands, database models, configuration, and programmatic interfaces.

 ## Table of Contents